 Student will learn how to maintain and achieve a health-enhancing level of physical fitness through many games and activities during class.
 Individual, team and leisure-time activities will be offered to assist the student in making good health and fitness choices.
-These activities will also equip the students with the knowledge they need to live an active and healthy lifestyle after they graduate from Cohoes High School.
+These activities will also equip the students with the knowledge they need to live an active and healthy lifestyle after they graduate.

-Adaptive Physical Education
+Unified Physical Education

-In Adaptive Physical Education students will be engaged in all activities that are available to the general Physical Education classes.
-These activities will be modified to adapt to the students needs and abilities in the class.
+In Unified Physical Education, students will be engaged in all activities that are available to the general Physical Education classes.
+These activities will be modified to adapt to the students' needs and abilities in the class.
 Students will also be taught many lifetime activities that they can take with them into their adult lives to stay active and healthy.